carmengmz/circRNA/README.md

 ### Downloading the SRAs

 In first place we must select a set of sequenced RNA-seq samples suitable for the detection of circRNAs.
-In [Selection of the RNA-Seq library](https://github.com/carmengmz/circRNA/wiki/Selection-of-RNA-Seq-suitable-for-circRNA-detection) you can find some tips on how to make the selection.
+In [Selection of the RNA-Seq library](https://github.com/carmengmz/circRNA/wiki/Selection-of-RNA-Seq-suitable-for-circRNA-detection) can be find some tips on how to make the selection.

 If the detected circRNAs will be used for classification, the samples must belong to different groups.
 For example, sequenced samples from normal patients vs sequenced samples from patients with some disease or condition.
 In our example we will select sequenced samples of blood exosomes from normal patiens and sequenced samples of blood exosomes from patiens with coronary heart disease.